-Alcatraz Island is a 22.5 acre historic designed landscape in San Francisco Bay, CA. Alcatraz Island occupies a commanding position nearly four miles directly east of the bay's entrance.
+Alcatraz Island is a 22.5 acre historic designed landscape in San Francisco Bay.
+Alcatraz Island occupies a commanding position nearly four miles directly east of the bay's entrance.
 Fog and high winds frequently pour in from the Pacific Ocean to buffet the island.
 Cliffs rising as high as 50 feet ring the island.
 The bare rock of the island is today covered by a thin layer of imported soil and vegetation and dotted with structures associated with the island’s military and prison history.

 The site of the first lighthouse on the Pacific Coast (1854), Alcatraz Island served as a Civil War bastion and became the nation's first official army prison.
 "Uncle Sam's Devil's Island," as it was known, was transferred to civilian authority in 1934, and became infamous as a place of incarceration for the nation's most hardened criminals.
 The prison closed in 1963, and ten years later the island reopened to the public as the first unit of the Golden Gate National Recreation Area.